Around the world in 37 Days

 And of course on Saturday 11 August, the Elephant keepers will be hosting our World Elephant Day event to raise money for The Bees & Elephant Project.
 More information to come on this event in June.

-During the second week of Africa fortnight, 13-18 August we’ll be fundraising for Giraffe Conservation Foundation.
+During the second week of Africa fortnight, 13-18 August we’ll be fundraising for World Land Trust.
 If you want to learn more about our supported charities please see our conservation page.

 Mon 20 – Sat 25 Aug Europe Week